rackerlabs/support-how-to/content/cloud-servers/cloud-servers-faq.md

 #### Do you provide Console access?

-Yes, via a Java web terminal accessible through the Details section of each webserver, in the Actions menu under the section labeled Manage, you will see a link to Connect Via Terminal.
+Yes, via an HTML5 web terminal accessible through the Details section of each webserver, in the Actions menu under the section labeled Manage, you will see a link to Connect Via Emergency Console.

 **Note**: Console access is via a secure HTTP connection which is different connection from the traditional way to connect via SSH for